jasonwebb/morphogenesis-resources/README.md

 ### Particle Life

 > [!NOTE]
-> Image credit: detail of the example results from [Particle Life Simulation](https://github.com/hunar4321/particle-life) by Hunar Ahmad.

-> [!NOTE]
 > Related to [Primordial Particle System](#primordial-particle-system) and [agent-based modelling](#agent-based-modelling).

+_Image credit: detail of the example results from [Particle Life Simulation](https://github.com/hunar4321/particle-life) by Hunar Ahmad_

 Family of particle systems in which every particle belongs to one of several _types_ (usually drawn as colors), and every ordered pair of types is assigned its own attraction or repulsion strength.
 Those strengths are held in a small matrix that can be filled randomly and then tuned by hand, which makes the system extremely easy to explore - each new matrix is effectively a new set of "physics" to play with.